-In April 2015 we launched a two-year pilot of Altmetric, a tool that provides easy access to article-level alternative metrics for our digital publications.
-This tool is implemented in our open access journals content, open monograph series digitalculturebooks and Maize Books, and materials in Deep Blue, the University of Michigan’s institutional repository.
-The two-year pilot with Altmetric is aimed at helping us analyze and understand the impact of our publications in scholarly and public discourse.
-The results of the this pilot will inform whether we continue on with this product or seek out alternative options for article-level altmetrics.
+In April 2015 we launched a two-year pilot of Altmetric, a tool that provides easy access to alternative metrics for our digital publications.
+This tool was initially implemented in our open access journals content, open monograph series digitalculturebooks and Maize Books, and on materials in Deep Blue, the University of Michigan’s institutional repository.
+In 2016 we expanded the use of Altmetric to cover University of Michigan Press books and in 2018 added Dimensions citation counts.

 What is Altmetric?